Leafwing-Studios/fop-rules/docs/character-options/species/automaton.md

 |  5   | I’ve removed what I can of my original capabilities.           |
 |  6   | I hate that I was made to hurt people.                         |

-**Lock-On:** Whenever you use the Scan minor action, select a creature.
-You gain advantage on attacks made against that creature until the end of your next turn.
+**Lock-On:** You gain access to the Aim minor action.
+When you use this action, select a creature.
+You gain advantage on all single-target attacks made against that creature until the end of your next turn.

 **Optimized:** You are proficient in Athletics.